 Ginnifer Goodwin (Big Love, Once Upon A Time, Zootopia), Lucy Liu – who seriously shouldn’t need titles in parentheses after her name but for those not paying attention at home – (Elementary, Kill Bill, Charlie’s Angels, practically everything else), and Kirby Howell-Baptiste (The Good Place, Killing Eve, the latest Veronica Mars) play the three killer women.
 ‘Killer’ as in ‘impressive’ and in reference to their roles, though we’re assuming they kill their blokes too.

-Then – if you haven’t already – sign up to 10 All Access to binge watch the rest, and all the other rad stuff on there.
+Sign up to 10 All Access to watch Watch Why Women Kill, and all the other rad stuff on there.